aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/03-Explore-data-warehouse.md

 Have a time to review the [Apache Spark in Azure Synapse Analytics](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-overview) article in the Azure Synapse Analytics documentation.

-## Excercise 1: Explore the data warehouse schema
+## Exercise 1: Explore the data warehouse schema

 In this lab, the data warehouse is hosted in a dedicated SQL pool in Azure Synapse Analytics.